-Civic Source is a newsletter about the way local governments use data and technology to make decisions that shape communities beneath the surface.
-It’s space for us to learn together about what innovation means for our local futures.
+Civic Source was a newsletter about the way local governments use data and technology to make decisions that shape communities beneath the surface.

 Why start Civic Source?